z64utils/z64compress/README.md

 ## Building
 I have included shell scripts for building Linux and Windows binaries.
 Windows binaries are built using a cross compiler ([I recommend `MXE`](https://mxe.cc/)).

+Alternatively, a Makefile-based build system is provided.
+Choose the target platform with `make TARGET=linux64|linux32|win32`, default is linux64.
+If building for windows with a cross compiler, specify the compiler executable with `make TARGET=win32 CC=/path/to/executable`.